MicrosoftEdge/WebView2Feedback/specs/Print.md

 ## PrintWithSettings

 You can use `PrintWithSettings` method to print to a specific printer without a print dialog.
-You can programatically configure print settings using `CreatePrintSettings2`, and call `PrintWithSettings` to print the current page.
+You can programatically configure print settings using `CreatePrintSettings`, and call `PrintWithSettings` to print the current page.

 // This example prints the current page without a print dialog to the specified printer with the settings.